balderdashy/sails-docs/concepts/extending-sails/Hooks/Hooks.md

 Hooks share some common features with Sails [services](#/documentation/concepts/Services).
 They both allow developers to store commonly used code in one location, and they both make new methods available globally to a Sails app.
 However, there are some key differences between the two concepts:

 * Services cannot be saved independently of an app.
-While some types of hooks may be tied to a single app (see [User Hooks](#user-hooks) below), other types can be developed independently of a Sails app and installed using `npm install`.
+While some types of hooks may be tied to a single app (see [User Hooks](#/documentation/concepts/extending-sails/Hooks/userhooks.html)), other types can be developed independently of a Sails app and installed using `npm install`.
 * Hooks have their own initialization system.
 This allows them to be more dynamic and configure themselves when Sails lifts.
 * Hooks can add new [routes](#/documentation/concepts/Routes) to a Sails app before it lifts.